nus-cs2113-AY2324S2/ip/docs/README.md

 ### List tasks : `list`

-Displays all the tasks present in the task list.
+Displays all the tasks present in the task list, along with the task type and status.
 Format: `list`

 ### Delete task : `delete`